angelo-mab/wksp-module-3-node-5-post/__lecture/lecture-1-post-method.md

 - `POST` requests are meant to submit data to the server as well.
 - `POST` submits data as part of the request object.
 Hence, the use of `req.body` in our code.

+body obj have whatevr you set up from the front end node server will analyze then sends what it knows

 but they also expect something in return.
 Sometimes it's data, and sometimes it's simply an 'OK' from the service that it received the information.